- Who: Kristin Smith

 Pinterest is also a great strategy because people constantly search Pinterest to learn what we teach.
 We are fairly new to Pinterest, so there is much we still have to learn.
 However, I am convinced it is the best place to market our product and courses.
 We pin every day with links back to our website and courses.

-I recommend researching what kinds of pins work best as far as size, photo vs collage, wording on the pin, etc. Be mindful about the caption on pins so you use words people are actually searching with.
+I recommend researching what kinds of pins work best as far as size, photo vs collage, the wording on the pin, etc. Be mindful of the caption on pins so you use words people are actually searching with.
 For example, I would use words like “How to chalk paint” or “Top five chalk painting tips” for our audience.

 What online course platform are you using and how do you like it?

 I do wish it had a feature that automatically paid out any instructors that I add to my school without charging me more than I already pay.

 What made you decide to use your chosen platform over others?